vyxyl/runelite-item-share/README.md

   ![image info](./src/main/resources/screenshots/view-items.png)

 * If their saved items are not showing up you can try hitting the `Sync Button` ![image info](./src/main/resources/screenshots/sync-icon.png)

+### Misc.
+* Clicking any item icon navigate you to the wiki page for that item
+* You can enable the GIM Storage item tab from your settings
+    * Note: only 1 GIM Storage is saved per group
+    * If multiple players belong to different GIM groups, the last saved storage will be visible

 ## Feature requests or Reporting a bug